-In \cref{res:commutant_of_order_continuous_operators_is_lattice}, the vector lattice $\orthcom{\opset}$ is a Dedekind complete vector lattice with the identity operator $\Id$ as a weak order unit.
+In \cref{res:commutant_of_order_continuous_operators_is_lattice}, when $\opset\subseteq\ocops(E)$, then the vector lattice $\orthcom{\opset}$ is a Dedekind complete vector lattice with the identity operator $\Id$ as a weak order unit.
 The unbounded version of Freudenthal's spectral theorem (see \cite[Theorem~40.3]{luxemburg_zaanen_RIESZ_SPACES_VOLUME_I:1971}, for example) then shows that an arbitrary element $T\in\orthcom{\opset}$ is an order limit of a sequence of linear combinations of the components of $\Id$ in $\orthcom{\opset}$.
 Since the latter are precisely the order projections that commute with $\opset$ we see that, in this case, $\orthcom{\opset}$ does not only contain all information about the collection of bands in $E$ that reduce $\opset$, but that it is also completely determined by this collection.

-On a later occasion, we shall report more elaborately on the procedures of taking commutants and also of taking bicommutants in vector lattices of order bounded linear operators, as well as on their relations with reducing projection bands for sets of order bounded linear operators.
+On a later occasion, we shall report more elaborately on the procedures of taking commutants and also of taking bicommutants in the context of operators on vector lattices and Banach lattices, as well as on their relations with reducing projection bands for sets of operators; see \cite{deng_de_jeu_UNPUBLISHED:bicommutant_2,deng_de_jeu_UNPUBLISHED:bicommutant_1}.
 For the moment, we content ourselves with the general observation that the study of vector lattice subalgebras of the orthomorphisms is relevant for representation theory on vector lattices.